nose-devs/nose/doc/plugins/interface.rst

 To alter error handling behavior -- for instance to catch a certain class of exception and handle it differently from the normal error or failure handling -- you should subclass :class:`nose.plugins.errorclass.ErrorClassPlugin`.
-See `the section on ErrorClass plugins`_ for more details.
+See :doc:`the section on ErrorClass plugins <errorclasses>` for more details.

 Examples:

-* The builtin skip and deprecated plugins are ErrorClass plugins.
+* The builtin :doc:`skip <skip>` and :doc:`deprecated <deprecated>` plugins are ErrorClass plugins.

-.. _the section on ErrorClass plugins: errorclasses.html

 Preparing test objects
 ^^^^^^^^^^^^^^^^^^^^^^

 To alter, get a handle on, or replace test framework objects such as the loader, result, runner, and test cases, use the appropriate prepare methods.
-The simplest reason to use prepare is if you need to use an object yourself.
-For example, the isolate plugin implements `prepareTestLoader` so that it can use the test loader later on to load tests.
-If you return a value from a prepare method, that value will be used in place of the loader, result, runner or test case, respectively.
-When replacing test cases, be aware that you are replacing the entire test case -- including the whole `run(result)` method of the `unittest.TestCase` -- so if you want normal unittest test result reporting, you must implement the same calls to result as `unittest.TestCase.run`.
+The simplest reason to use prepare is in the case that you need to use an object yourself.
+For example, the isolate plugin implements `prepareTestLoader` so that it can use the loader later on to load tests.
+If you return a value from a prepare method, that value will be used in place of the loader, result, runner or test case, depending on which prepare method you use.
+Be aware that when replacing test cases, you are replacing the *entire* test case -- including the whole `run(result)` method of the `unittest.TestCase` -- so if you want normal unittest test result reporting, you must implement the same calls to result as `unittest.TestCase.run`.

 Examples:

-* The builtin isolate plugin implements `prepareTestLoader` but does not replace the test loader.
+* The builtin :doc:`isolate plugin <isolate>` implements `prepareTestLoader` but does not replace the test loader.

-* The builtin profile plugin implements `prepareTest` and does replace the top-level test case by returning the case wrapped in the profiler function.
+* The builtin :doc:`profile plugin <prof>` implements `prepareTest` and does replace the top-level test case by returning the case wrapped in the profiler function.